astronomer/airflow-guides/guides/soda-data-quality.md

 - Easily set up a large amount of data quality checks.
 - Integrate data quality checks with commonly used data engineering tools such as Airflow, Apache Spark, PostgreSQL, Snowflake [and more](https://www.soda.io/integrations).

+In this guide, we will cover key features of Soda Core and how to use it with Airflow.

 > **Note**: For a general overview on how to approach data quality, and of different tools available to run data quality checks using Airflow, see the 'Data Quality and Airflow' guide.

 ## Assumed Knowledge